 Master's Degree, Family Nurse Practitioner Program

-IU Northwest's Master of Science in Nursing (MSN) - family nurse practitioner (FNP) track prepares registered nurses to become leaders in advanced nursing practice.
-They are trained in advanced health care assessment, diagnostic techniques and treatment plans for a wide range of health problems across the lifespan.
-Nurses expand their knowledge in health promotion, disease prevention, and health education.
-Ultimately, through the accomplishments of our MSN graduates, it is our goal to improve regional health care delivery and the overall health of our local people and communities.
+The faculty of Indiana University Northwest's Master of Science in Nursing (MSN) program, family nurse practitioner (FNP) track understand the need and value of a culturally diverse workforce.
+Our faculty are committed to preparing registered nurses to become leaders in advanced nursing practice.
+Our graduates are trained in advanced health care assessment, diagnostic techniques and treatment plans that address a wide range of health problems across the lifespan within diverse groups.
+Graduates will expand their knowledge of health promotion, disease prevention, and health education with a specific focus on improving health equity and reducing health disparities.
+Our MSN- FNP graduates will improve regional health care delivery and overall health of people and communities of Northwest Indiana.

 IU Northwest Master’s Degree in Nursing-Family Nurse Practitioner Program Outcomes